robertgz/case-converter/README.md

 Converts a line of text to multiple cases.
 Converted text can be copied to clipboard and pasted elsewhere.

+Shows the results of multiple conversion at the same time.
+Text is converted as it is typed or pasted without needing to click a conversion button.

 ### Cases supperted
 * UPPER CASE
 * lower case